Orca Running Ambassadors

 Hannah

-My name is Hannah and I’ve been running for a little over 10 years now!
+My name is Hannah and I’ve been running for a little over 11 years now!
 For me, running started as a stress reliever and quickly turned into a way to gain confidence and meet my fitness goals.
-My favorite running distance is a half marathon, but I’ve ran two full marathons including the Chicago Marathon in 2022!
-I’m so excited to be a part of the 2023 Orca Ambassador Team and make more friendships on the roads and trails!
+My favorite running distance is a half marathon, but I’ve ran four full marathons including the Eugene Marathon in 2023 (where I PR’d)!
+In 2024 I’m looking forward to completing my first triathlon at the Escape From Alcatraz Triathlon in June.
+I’m so excited to be a part of the 2024 Orca Ambassador Team and make more friendships on the roads and trails!

 Instagram: @bauerha